-Higher education in China has gone from strength to strength in recent years, with an increasing number of institutes appearing among the top-ranked in the world.
+Higher education in China has gone from strength to strength in recent years, with an increasing number of institutes appearing among the Times Higher Education World University Rankings 2018.

-Directives including Project 211 and Project 985 – which aim to improve the standards of the top 100 and 40 Chinese universities respectively – combined with huge national investment has seen China’s reputation in the education sector rocket up the rankings, and in 2014 there were more university students in China than in any other country in the world, a figure that is only expected to rise (UNESCO Institute of Statistics).
+Directives including Project 211 and Project 985 – which aim to improve the standards of the top 100 and 40 Chinese universities respectively – combined with huge national investment has seen China’s reputation in the education sector rocket up the rankings.

 And who wouldn’t want to study there?
 An enormous country, home to more than 20 per cent of the people on Earth, China has one of the fastest developing economies.
 From cuisine to culture, China offers something completely unique.

 The huge country is home to some of the most diverse and stunning landscapes on the planet; from the Rainbow Mountains in Zhangye, to the fishing villages along the coast and even the incomprehensibly vast cities that continue to expand, there’s something in China for everyone.